Last-gasp Marmoush goal earns Frankfurt 3-3 draw against leaders Bayern

 Bayern launched their own comeback three minutes later and levelled through Dayot Upamecano's shot from close range after a goalmouth scramble.

-The visitors went back in front through Michael Olise's superb left-footed strike in the 53rd before Marmoush grabbed the late equaliser to rescue a draw.
+The visitors went back in front through Michael Olise's superb left-footed strike in the 53rd and should have scored again with substitute Kingsley Coman late in the game.

+Marmoush, however, outsmarted the Bayern defence once more in stoppage time to race through and grab the equaliser, with Bayern's Thomas Mueller hitting the post with the last kick of the game.